CartoDB/carto-react/UPGRADE.md

 Added several custom variants to the typography set.
 Note that MUI v5 is needed to register them properly.

-`Open Sans` and `Montserrat` families are been replaced by `Inter` and `Overpass Mono`, you have an exaple of this in the [`preview-head.html`](https://github.com/CartoDB/carto-react/blob/master/packages/react-ui/storybook/.storybook/preview-head.html) file.
+`Open Sans` and `Montserrat` families have been replaced by `Inter` and `Overpass Mono`, you have an example of this in the [`preview-head.html`](https://github.com/CartoDB/carto-react/blob/master/packages/react-ui/storybook/.storybook/preview-head.html) file.

 ## Colors